The St Leonards Academy

 The school is sponsored by the University of Brighton, British Telecom, and East Sussex County Council, and has specialisms in mathematics and ICT (Information and Communications Technology).
-It offers GCSEs and BTECs as programmes of study for pupils.
+It offers BTECs and GCSEs as programmes of study for pupils.

+Facilities

+The St Leonards Academy boasts a range of facilities available for the students use, including grass pitches, hard courts, 3G All-Weather pitch, drama studio and climbing wall.